telerik/maui-docs/controls/listview/gestures/pull-to-refresh.md

 ## Troubleshooting

-RadListView should not be used in a View that restricts the Height to the minimum amount of vertical space.
+ListView should not be used in a View that restricts the Height to the minimum amount of vertical space.
 An example is `StackLayout` or a Grid with `<RowDefinition Height="Auto" />`.
-This will restrict the RadListView from expanding when items are populated and  prevents Pull To Refresh from working correctly.
+This will restrict the ListView from expanding when items are populated and  prevents Pull To Refresh from working correctly.

 The recommended use is to place the RadListView control in a container that expands to fill available space.
 For example, the RadListView in the example below is in the star-sized Grid RowDefinition.